Moisture Frequently Asked Questions

 AquaSense solves problems that could not be solved before.

-Several customers have had premature failures of their AquaSense 2280D sensors; typically the circuit board shows burn marks under one or more chips, plus the microwave sensor is damaged.
+Several customers have had premature failures of their AquaSense 2280D sensors; typically the circuit board shows burn marks under one or more chips, plus damage to the microwave sensor.
 This is most likely due to a poor ground connection between the control cabinet and the plant frame.
 Voltage surges (usually due to nearby lightning) entering the control cabinet through the power or phone lines find the shortest path to ground, which is through the AquaSense 2280D or load cells.
 The solution is to install a short, thick ground conductor between plant frame and control cabinet to hold both at the same electrical potential.
 No sensor is immune to this type of damage, but it can be minimized.

 See our Tech tips page for more details and moisture frequently asked questions.